tigera-cs/servicenow/traininglabs/1-install-calico-k8s-lab/README.md

 Change into the lab directory:

-`cd TRAININGWORKBOOKS/1-install-calico-k8s-lab`
+`cd traininglabs/1-install-calico-k8s-lab`

-Change `TRAININGWORKBOOKS` to the directory where you have clone the training labs repository.
+Change `traininglabs` to the directory where you have clone the training labs repository.

 ## 1.1.
 Install Calico